rei-vilo/INA226_Library/README.md

 The iMeter / INA226 Library provides a high-level access to the iMeter / INA226 BoosterPack.

-The provided example leverages the LCD segmented display of the MSP430FR4133 LaunchPad.
+The included example leverages the LCD segmented display of the MSP430FR4133 LaunchPad.

 ### Content

-* Souece
+* Source
 	* INA226.cpp	* INA226.h

 * Example